 Is there a non-contact pachymeter?

-There is one device which is handheld and uses optical technology, thus removing the need for anaesthesia and avoids cross infection risk.
+There is one device that is handheld and uses optical technology, thus removing the need for anaesthesia and avoids cross-infection risk.
 It is small, portable, and considerably more affordable than the larger desktop-based products.
-There is no risk of cross infection or corneal abrasion most importantly.
+There is no risk of cross-infection or corneal abrasion because it is fully non-contact.
+Click the button below if you'd like to learn more.